-B. The name should not use the names of any governing authority, the names of the emirates, the UAE, or the names of any religion.
+B. The name should not use the names of any governing authority, the names of the emirates, the UAE, or names of any religion.

-The business structure you choose for your textile business will be mostly dependent on the location of your business.
+The business structure you choose for your textile business in the UAE will be mostly dependent on the location of your business.
 Mainland businesses usually have an LLC structure with single or multiple shareholders.
 Free zones however give entrepreneurs the option to register the company as a Free Zone Establishment (FZE) or a Free Zone Company (FZC).

 The primary difference between these two forms of business is that an FZE requires only one shareholder, whereas a FZC requires two or more shareholders to be present.
 These free zone establishments are governed by the laws of the free zone they reside in, unlike mainland businesses who fall under the provisions of the UAE Commercial Companies Law (CCL).

 One of the most important aspects of starting a textile business in the UAE is acquiring the appropriate license.
 A trade license is a permit that essentially legally proves that your business is allowed to operate within the UAE.
 For a textile business in the UAE, a general trade license is required, and depending on the nature and extent of your business, an import or export license may also be required to conduct business in and out of the country freely.

 Applying for a business license can be confusing if applied through regular means, especially if you are new to the field of business.
 SPC Free Zone has made the process streamlined and simple for those who wish to receive a trade license.
 Moreover, the free zone also allows for cross-activity licenses, allowing businesses to hold one license for up to 5 business activities.

 One of the final yet important steps of starting a textile business in the UAE is filling out the required paperwork and finishing up the legal procedures.
 Once this is done, your new textile business will be up and running for operations!